- Search The Registry

 - My Account

-He left the country for Africa in 1864 (noted as saying that the move was primarily to protect his family from the "racially oppressive society" he found in Pittsburgh at the time) and spent many years at Liberia College, becoming its President shortly before his death in 1889.
+He left the country for Africa in 1864 (noted as saying that the move was primarily to protect his family from the "racially oppressive society" he found in Pittsburgh at the time).
+He spent many years at Liberia College, becoming its President shortly before his death in 1889.